Edited by: Keri Stooksbury

 Oh, and don’t forget to enroll your Ink Business Preferred card in Dosh, too.
 This will help you earn even more cash-back on your business purchases!

 The steps we discussed above for starting with the Chase Sapphire Preferred card apply for small business owners as well.
-Follow steps 3 through 7 to ensure you earn your sign-up bonus and figure out your travel goals.
+Follow steps 3 through 7 to ensure you earn your welcome offer bonus and figure out your travel goals.
 Don’t worry, you can use Plastiq to pay your office rent, too!

 Follow the above steps with this card as well!
 A great companion card with no annual fee is the Ink Business Cash Credit Card.
 For this card, you earn 5% cash-back on the first $25,000 spent in combined purchases at office supply stores and on cellular phone, landline, internet, and cable TV services each account anniversary year.